DevExpress-Examples/maui-theme-standard-controls/README.md

 # DevExpress .NET MAUI Controls - Apply Themes to Standard Controls

-The DevExpress .NET MAUI Controls ships with 10 built-in color themes that are available in both dark and light variants.
-You can create styles for standard .NET MAUI Controls to apply our color themes to them.
-This repository demonstrates how to create styles and bind colors from our themes to a standard control's properties.
+DevExpress .NET MAUI Controls ship with 10 built-in color themes that are available in both dark and light variants.
+You can also apply these color themes to standard .NET MAUI Controls.
+This repository creates required styles and bind colors from DevExpress themes to properties of standard controls.

 ![DevExpress .NET MAUI Controls - Color Themes](https://docs.devexpress.com/MAUI/images/themes/themes-overview_.png?v=23.2)